sgtsmall/VK2BV_Direwolf/README.md

 ## Installation

 Follow the full install guides linked below for the full process.
-To just install scripts:
+To just install these scripts:

 ```shell
 cd ~